-'P' denotes period either in months or in days.
+'P' denotes Period either in months or in days.

-Thus, all alternatives are ranked according to the payback period and only that alternative is approved which has relatively lessor payback period.
-Some concerns formulate a policy in this regard as to approve and implement a project only when it has payback period of not more than 1,2, 3, 4 or 5 years, Such maximum acceptable payback period is generally derived by taking reciprocal of cutoff- rate.
+Thus, all alternatives are ranked according to the payback period and only that alternative is approved which has relatively lesser payback period.
+Some concerns formulated policy in this regard as to approve and implement a project only when it has payback period of not more than 1, 2, 3, 4, or 5 years.
+Such maximum acceptable payback period is generally derived by taking reciprocal of cutoff rate.

-So far the positive and negative aspects of this method are concerned we find that:

-1. This method is very easy to calculate and understandable for the line managers.
-2. Sound and effective decisions on capital expenditure may be taken on the basis of the payback period in case of those Industries where rapid technological changes do take place.
-Lower the payback period in such cases, greater is the margin of safety from the expected loss through obsolescence.
+So far the positive and negative aspects of this method are concerned we find that i.
+This method is very easy to calculate and understandable for the line managers. s ii Sound and effective decisions on capital expenditure may be taken on the basis of the payback period in case of those Industries where rapid technological changes do take place.
+Under the payback period in such cases, greater is the margin of safety from the expected loss through obsolesce.

-3. Where the returns (savings) beyond 3 to 4 years are assumed to uncertain and hence, there is no need to recognise them in deciding capital accusations, only payback period method can be used as a method of evaluating such investment project.
+iii.
+Where the returns beyond 3 to 4 years are assumed to be uncertain and hence there is no need to recognise them in deciding capital acquisitions only payback period Method can be used as a method of evaluating such investment projects.

-4. Due to its short-term approach this method is particularly suited to a firm which has shortage of cash or whose liquidity position is not particularly good.
+iv.
+Due to its short term approach, this method is particularly suited to a Firm which has shortage of cash or whose liquidity position is not particularly good.

-In spite of these advantages, there are certain limitations also which are:
+In spite of these advantages there are certain limitations also which are;

-(1) It does not take into account the cash flows earned after the payback period and hence the true profitability of the project cannot be correctly assessed.
+i. it does not take into account the cash flows earn after the payback period and hence the true profitability of the project cannot be correctly assessed.

-(2) This method ignores the time value of money and does not considered the magnitude and timing of cash inflows.
-It treats all cash inflows as equal though they occur in different periods.
+ii. this method ignores the time value of money and does not considere the magnitude and timing of cash inflows.
+It treats all cash inflows as equal though they occur in different time periods.
 It ignores the fact that cash received today is more important than the same amount of cash received in future years.

-(3) It does not take into consideration the cost of capital which is very important factor in making sound investment decision.
+iii.
+It does not take into consideration the cost of capital which is very important factor in making sound investment decisions.

-(4) This method is not an exact measurement of the productivity of capital expenditure plan because it does not attempt to measure the return on investment.
+iv.
+This method is not an exact measurement of the productivity of capital expenditure plan because it does not attempt to measure the return on investment.

-2. Accounting Rate of Return Method- This method takes into account the earnings expected from the investment over their whole life.
-It is known as accounting rate of return method for the reasons that under this method, the accounting concept of profit that is net profit after depreciation and taxes is used rather than cash inflows.
-According to this method, various projects are ranked in order of the rate of earnings or rate of return.
-The project with the higher rate of return is selected as compared to the one with lower rate of return.
+2. Accounting rate of return method- This method takes into account the earnings expected from the investment over there their whole life.
+It is known as accounting rate of return method for the reasons that under this method the accounting concept of profit that is net profit after depreciation and Taxes is used rather than cash inflows.
+According to this method various projects are ranked in order of the rate of earnings or the rate of return.
+The project with the higher rate of return is selected as compared to the one with the lower rate of return.
 This method can also be used to make the decision as to accepting and rejecting a proposal.
-The expected return is determined and the project which has a higher rate of return then the minimum rate specified by the firm called cut-off rate, is accepted and the one which gives a lower expected rate of return then the minimum rate is rejected.
+The expected return is determined and the project which has a higher rate of return then the minimum rate is specified by the firm call the cut-off rate is accepted and the one which gives lower expected rate of return then the minimum rate is rejected.

-The return on Investment Method can be used in several ways which are as follows :
+The return on investment Method can be used in several ways which are as follows :

-1. Average Rate of Return Method: Under this method average profit after tax and depreciation is calculated and then it is divided by the total capital outlay or total investment in the project.
-In other words, it establishes the relationship between average annual profits to total investment.
+1.Average rate of return method: Under this method average profit after tax and depreciation is calculated and then it is divided by the total capital outlay or total investment in the project .In other words it establishes the relationship between average annual profits to total investment.
+Average rate of return = Average annual profits ~ 100